 You will learn how different approaches to writing can hook your subconscious in undreamed of ways.

-Yes, I’m saying that the best speakers aren’t teaching nuts and bolts, or at least not only that; they’re sharing doors to the inside.
+The best speakers aren’t teaching nuts and bolts, or at least not only that; they’re sharing doors to the inside.
 Paths to story.
 Because–and here’s what David didn’t get–finding your story is a deeply subconscious process that can be accessed sideways by surface lessons.
 You are apparently hearing about point of view choices, let’s say, but your subconscious is hearing about wearing the costume of another sentient being.

 See, your subconscious is mysterious and quirky, but in the end it wants to be happy.
 That’s why it urges you to eat ice cream.
 But it also realizes that you are never going to be happy if you don’t write your stories, so it pays attention at these confabs.
 In its own way, to be sure.
 You’re making POV notes, and it’s thinking about channeling your next protagonist.